kagit00/schedule_x/Readme.md

 Key terms
 --------------------------
-- Node: A single entity you want to match (user/product/resource).
+- Node: A single entity we want to match (user/product/resource).
 - Potential Match: A candidate pairing between two nodes, usually many per node, with a compatibility score.
 - Perfect Match: The best match(es) selected from the candidates based on configured rules.
 - Domain / Group: Logical partitions for multi-tenancy and business segmentation (matching runs per domain+group).